moonbuggy/docker-dnsmasq-updater/README.md

 full-fledged name server on the router and syncing it with the same in a container on the Docker host.

-Docker Dnsmasq Updater allows host names to be added or removed automatically without added complexity or resource demands on the router.
-It can be run as a standalone script on the Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).
+Docker Dnsmasq Updater allows hostnames to be added or removed automatically without added complexity or resource demands on the router.
+It can be run as a standalone script on a Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).